ConvergenceDesignLab/lrng-twine-games/README.md

 ## Technical

-The game were built with a variety of tools:
+The games were all built with vanilla HTML/JS/CSS.

-- `games/fraud-tips` - vanilla HTML/JS/CSS
-- `games/managing-your-account` - vanilla HTML/JS/CSS
-- `games/managing-your-account-2018` - vanilla HTML/JS/CSS
-- `games/model-employee-tips` - vanilla HTML/JS/CSS
-- `games/tax-forms` - vanilla HTML/JS/CSS
-- `games/tax-forms-2018` - vanilla HTML/JS/CSS
-- `games/tax-forms-year-round` - vanilla HTML/JS/CSS

 ### Running